nehalbhanushali/CodeBank/ProblemSolvingApproaches/QuickGlanceAtSolutions.md

 ### LRU cache
 HashMap with doubly linked list.
 OR.
-LinkedHashMap
+LinkedHashMap See also - [Splay trees](https://www.youtube.com/watch?v=qMmqOHr75b8) for Most frequently used

 ### Rotate matrix
 reverse upside down and then swap with diagonally opposite cells